What we are

 What we're not

 We are not professional engineers or designers.
 Nor are we smarter, more educated, or more experienced than they are.
-We just happen to specialize in indoor swimming pools, and know them better than almost anyone.
+We just specialize in indoor swimming pool air quality.

 Make no mistake, we are not professional engineers or architects, and we do not pretend to be.
-We do not know more than the professionals we consult for, but we may know more about natatoriums and their design needs.
-So while we are not engineers ourselves, we help make them look really good on an indoor pool project.
+We are specialists in a small niche: natatoriums.
+So while we are not engineers ourselves, we help make our engineer clients succeed with indoor pool projects.

 In natatoriums, many design variables fall in a gap between water and air.
 It is in that gap where we thrive.
 We communicate between engineers and pool designers, and we make sure the air design matches the pool.

 In other words, we know what to look for, and what to avoid.